 We are authorized to issue an unlimited number of Common Shares.
-As of May 19, 2016 there were 405,449,442 Common Shares issued and outstanding.
+As of the Record Date, there were 506,653,627 Common Shares issued and outstanding.
+As of March 20, 2017 there were 506,699,871 Common Shares issued and outstanding.
 The holders of Common Shares are entitled to one vote for each share held.
-The Board has fixed the Record Date for the Meeting as the close of business on May 3, 2016.
+The Board has fixed the Record Date for the Meeting as the close of business on March 7, 2017.